9551-Dev/electronics/pagefiles/projects/hfvttc_v1.md

 ---

-For another change i also used a different capacitor in the feedback which is only about 5kV and its capacity is way too large this should not be much of an issue unless i short out the jarlid:tm: capacitor while running at high powers, but i do plan to replace it
+For another change i also used a different capacitor in the feedback which is only about 5kV and its capacity is way too large this should not be much of an issue unless i short out the jarlid^tm^ capacitor while running at high powers, but i do plan to replace it

 I also think that i should up the number of turns on the L1 (first) inductor, as that seems to have worked better for others